-Last year has been incredibly volatile in the SEO world and we’re planning to provide another recap to summarise the updates and changes for anyone struggling to keep up – we don’t blame you!
+Last year has been incredibly volatile in the SEO world, and we’re planning to provide another recap to summarise the updates and changes for anyone struggling to keep up – we don’t blame you!

-Google have stated that the update aims to improve results by “providing users with content that provides insightful analysis and original research, content written by experts or enthusiasts who know the topic well”.
+Google has stated that the update aims to improve results by “providing users with content that provides insightful analysis and original research, content written by experts or enthusiasts who know the topic well”.
 To benefit from the recent update, consider these aspects of your reviews in addition to the guidance found here.